sthakur369/instagram-saved-library-site/README.md

 ---

 ![Instagram Saved Library — searchable saved posts, Reels, collections and music](screenshots/1.png)

 ---

 ## 🌐 Official Website

 **[Visit Instagram Saved Library →](https://sthakur369.github.io/instagram-saved-library-site/)**

-Instagram Saved Library helps you keep and browse the posts, Reels, collections and saved content you exported from Instagram.
+Instagram Saved Library is a local tool that reads the `saved` folder from an Instagram HTML data export and turns saved posts, Reels, collections and music into a visual, searchable library on your computer.

 If you're thinking about deleting Instagram but don't want to lose years of saved content, this project is for you.